-The fourth phase of this Adaptive Management Program encompasses the decision to implement a management change through adjustments in water operations, restoration tactics, or monitoring and research support (Figure 5-5).
-The Implementing Entities will use the written proposals and recommendations from Phase 3 to make recommendations and management decisions based on their authorities.
-At the conclusion of this process, the Directors of the Five Agencies will decide whether or not to take the action proposed.
-The final decision will be consistent with the requirements of al relelvant laws and regulations, including ESA, CESA, NEPA, the California Environmental Quality Act, Clean Water Act, Delta Plan, and the Bay Delta Water Quality Control Plan.
+The fourth phase of this Adaptive Management Framework encompasses the decision to implement a management change through adjustments in water operations, restoration tactics, or monitoring and research support (Figure 5-5).
+The Five Agencies will use the written proposals and recommendations from Phase 3 to make management decisions based on their authorities.
+The actions encompassed within Phase 4 will occur under the direction of the senior management (Directors) of the Five Agencies, and in consultation with the SWRCB, Delta Stewardship Council, and consideration of input from stakeholders.
+At the conclusion of this process, decision-makers will decide whether or not to take the action proposed.
+The final decision will be consistent with the requirements of ESA, CESA, NEPA, the California Environmental Quality Act, Clean Water Act, Delta Plan, and the Bay Delta Water Quality Control Plan.